The Foundation Of Economics

 Along with saving money, you can also use these tricks to make money.
 By taking advantage of the differences in price between markets, you can use sites like eBay to make pretty good money.

-Mel Carriere from San Diego California on August 07, 2016:
+Mel Carriere from Snowbound and down in Northern Colorado on August 07, 2016: